 When it comes to pike fishing, I have tried out every single month of the year.
 I have found out that some periods simply do not work for pike at all, while others are absolutely perfect to target this predator.
 So I wanted to share my experiences and knowledge in this article on the best time of year to catch pike.

-The absolutely best time of year for pike is during fall, as the water temperature is slowly dropping and the pike start to become ever more active.
+The absolute best time of year for pike is during fall, as the water temperature is slowly dropping and the pike start to become ever more active.
 September and October are the very best months when it comes to pike fishing.
 As they both hunt and feed very aggressively, it is now that you will have the best chances of catching pike.

 Continue to read this article and find out exactly why pike fishing in autumn can be so rewarding.